sgf/xpp/README.md

 **deprecated**

 We have now found an ideal language with the potential to replace C++.
+Especially in the field of game development. <br>
+it's name Beef —— https://github.com/beefytech/Beef <br>
-Especially in the field of game development.
-There are not too many traps similar to C++.
-So it was an ideal choice, so even though Xpp hadn't even started yet, I had to decide to abandon this plan.
-Although privately I have completed a lot of boring handling work.
+There are not too many traps similar to C++.  <br>
+So it was an ideal choice, so even though Xpp hadn't even started yet, **I had to decide to abandon this plan.**  <br>
+Although privately I have completed a lot of boring handling work. <br>

 # xpp